9.6 Temperature

 Summary

 Temperature is an important vital sign because it provides current data about the client’s health and illness state.
-Changes in body temperature act as a cue for healthcare providers’ diagnostic reasoning.
+Changes in body temperature act as a cue for health care providers’ diagnostic reasoning.

 There are many ways to measure temperature.
-In determining the best method, the LPN/RN considers agency policy, the client’s age and health and illness state, and the reason for taking the temperature.
+In determining the best method, the nurse considers agency policy, the client’s age and health and illness state, and the reason for taking the temperature.
 Health Care Assistants must use the correct technique when measuring temperature, because this can influence client data.

 The role of the Health Care Assistant is limited to measuring temperature.
-The LPN/RN will determine the relevance of the temperature, and consider the client’s baseline data and the situation.
+The nurse will determine the relevance of the temperature, and consider the client’s baseline data and the situation.
 Diagnostic reasoning about temperature always involves considering additional data including other vital sign measurements and subjective and objective client data.

 Exercises

-1. refers to an elevated temperature.
+1. Refers to an elevated temperature.

-2. can occur from internal sources such as a fever caused by infection.
+2. Can occur from internal sources such as a fever caused by infection.

-3. refers to a lowered body temperature.
+3. Refers to a lowered body temperature.

-4. can lead to cell damage.
+4. Can lead to cell damage.

-5. can occur from external sources such as exposure to cold for an extended period of time.
+5. Can occur from external sources such as exposure to cold for an extended period of time.

-6. can occur from external sources such as exposure to excessive heat on a hot day.
+6. Can occur from external sources such as exposure to excessive heat on a hot day.

-7. can lead to loss of consciousness.
+7. Can lead to loss of consciousness.

 2. What influence does the following have on oral temperature readings.
-Put ‘higher temperature’ or ‘lower temperature’ beside each item.
+Put “higher temperature” or “lower temperature” beside each item.

 1. Coffee